oliverliebsch/bb-8/README.md

 <style></style>
 ````

-The `<slot />` is the place where the controls for adding new blocks is inserted.
+At the position of `<slot />` the controls for adding new blocks are inserted.

 ## License: MIT
 Copyright Oliver Liebsch, http://oliver-liebsch.de